 On December 21st, the city of Moscow only sees the sun for 7 hours, whereas Hong Kong has sunlight for 10 hours.
-This is one of the most intriguing part of the Winter Solstice.
+This is one of the most intriguing parts of the Winter Solstice.
 You may have also heard the Winter Solstice referred to as “midwinter”, “extreme of winter”, or the “shortest day.”

 In fact, many cultural traditions began from the Winter Solstice.
 This day was very important for even neolithic people as suggested by the layout of certain ancient monuments.
-It was the only way that they knew the winter was about to come.
+It was the only way that they knew that winter was about to come.

 So, why would neolithic people create such a monument?
 This was a way to show them exactly when winter was about to occur so they could prepare for the starvation they would soon endure due to such cold months.

 Mississippi installment loans are easy and quick to pay back, and should not set you back financially.
-This small loan can help you throw a nice get-together and also have some extra for the coming holidays.
+These small loans can help you throw a nice get-together and also have some extra for the coming holidays.